7 Important Nutrients Depleted by Psychiatric Drugs

 In fact, many drug "side effects" are simply nutritional deficiencies.

-This is clearly a problem because nutrient deficiencies can be one of the main causes of mental illness.
-Being prescribed medication which then further depletes vitamins and minerals from your body will make you worse.
+Being prescribed medication, which then further depletes vitamins and minerals from your body, will make you worse.
 It’s an epidemic that seems to be ignored by the conventional medical system.

 Citrus fruits and prescription pills.